sniclasj/milestone-one-2.0/README.md

 ### Features Left to Implement

-- A future feature to implement would be the embedding of fitness related videos which loop on all pages as opposed to the Join Us page only, a gallery to showcase people enjoying the experience of exercising at SJ Fitness and  timetable of classes so clients can plan their week of exercise.
+A future feature to implement would be the embedding of fitness related videos which loop on all pages as opposed to the Join Us page only, a gallery to showcase people enjoying the experience of exercising at SJ Fitness and  timetable of classes so clients can plan their week of exercise.

+## Technologies Used

 ## Testing
 To view all testing documentation, please refer to [TESTING.md](TESTING.md)

 ## Deployment

+### Local Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab